 If you’re lucky enough to come across one of these honey stands during your travels, consider stopping and making a purchase to support your local beekeepers.
 It’s understandable that many producers would be hesitant to use the honor system to sell their products, but it’s wonderful to see that some are “making a stand” to trust people and put the fruits of their hard work into others’ hands.

 If you have bees and would like to build your own self-service booth, the plans for this one are available at Stonehaven Life.
-This little stand is thoughtfully designed to be practical, portable, and includes details such as a closed cabinet to protect your products during bad weather and a built-in cash box to keep your earnings secure.
+This little stand is thoughtfully designed to be practical and portable, and includes details such as a closed cabinet to protect your products during bad weather and a built-in cash box to keep your earnings secure.

 Do you sell honey or other homegrown/homemade products along the roadside?
 If so, please consider telling us about it – we’d love to hear more stories like this!